 While you can garden in any pair of shoes, it’s often better to choose footwear designed for this activity, such as boots.
 I recommend gardening boots over other footwear because they’re rugged, waterproof, and very easy to clean with a quick spray of a hose.

-It’s important to add filler material when making the fertilizer.
+It’s important to add filler material when making fertilizer.
 This helps evenly disperse the concentration of the fertilizer’s active ingredients: phosphorus and potassium.
 In excessive amounts, these active ingredients can burn delicate roots and stems.
+With phosphorus and potassium making up 40% of the entire thing, you should dedicate 60% to filler.
+Be wary of not adding too much of it, as it might dilute the active ingredients, making your fertilizer less effective.
+As I already mentioned above, though, filler needs to make up the majority of the fertilizer, as highly concentrated active ingredients may damage your plants.

-Step 1: Decide Where You Want To Apply It
+- Decide Where You Want to Apply It

 The first step is determining where you want to apply the fertilizer.